We hope you’ll find the following answers helpful.

 The lump sum allowance

-This is one of two new allowances that replaced the old lifetime allowance in April 2024.
 The lump sum allowance is the maximum amount you can take as tax-free cash from your pension(s) when you retire.
-For the 2024/2025 tax year, this is £268,275.
+It is currently set at £268,275.

 The lump sum and death benefit allowance

-This is the second of the new allowances that replaced the lifetime allowance.
 The lump sum and death benefit allowance limits the amount of tax-free cash you can take from your pension during your life and after your death.
-For the 2024/2025 tax year, this is £1,073,100.
+It is currently set at £1,073,100.

 If you think you might be affected by these tax allowances, you should let Nestlé Pensions know.